 Crepes are the little black dress of the food world.
 In a word: versatile.
 They're great for breakfast, lunch or dinner.
 They can be made sweet or savory.
 They're great straight up, with nothing but a little sprinkle of sugar to embellish them- and they're also fabulous with the fanciest fillings you can dream up.

-Crepes are also one of those recipes that can be a bit intimidating if you've never made them before–but trust me, they're easier than you think!
+Crepes are also one of those recipes that can be very intimidating if you've never made them before.
+But trust me, they're easier than you think!

 Using a blender is the easiest way to get a beautifully smooth crepe batter.
 Simply place all of the ingredients into your blender, pulse a few times to combine, then whirl for a moment until smooth.

-Next you’ll want to refrigerate your crepe batter.
-This allows the flour to fully absorb the liquid and will result in much more tender crepes than if you were to cook them right away.
 Your batter should rest in the fridge for at least one hour.
 You can even make your crepe batter the night before and let it rest overnight in the fridge.
-When you’re ready to make crepes, give the batter a good stir as the flour will have settled to the bottom of the bowl.

 Don't have a crepe pan?
 Don't worry!
-A non-stick pan is the easiest for crepe making, but a well-seasoned cast iron pan will work as well.
+A non-stick pan will work perfectly well for crepe making, or a well-seasoned cast iron pan will do the trick too.

 The first couple of crepes are rarely beautiful, even for seasoned crepe-makers.
 Consider them a cook's snack!